sashalex007/Textract-Wave-Invoicing-Server/README.md

 I would have liked for this guide to be sleeker, but for this application to work you first need to get a bunch of data from the wave API, so be ready to uncomment and/or delete certain lines of code (I tell you which ones).
 You will need to code your own parsing logic as your PDF's will be different from mine.
 I will refactor this at some point.

-Cant code?
+Don't code?
 No problem.
 Hire me to build this for you. alexpokho@gmail.com

 ## Guide: